 Watering – and don’t miss the watering chapter! – is something to focus on carefully because over-watering is probably the number one mistake newbie growers make.

-For each 6-gallon pot, using my soil mix, you'll need from 1 to 2 gallons of water (8.8 lbs. per gallon) every 1 to 3 weeks to water your girls.
+For each 5-gallon pot, using GRO Your Own Soil Mix, you'll need from 1 to 2 gallons of water (8.8 lbs. per gallon) every 1 to 3 weeks to water your girls.
 That’s a lot of water to carry in so a convenient water source is helpful.

-You’re probably thinking that’s somewhat vague, and you’re right – simply, there are a lot of different considerations to take into account when figuring out how much water to use, so you’ll want to follow the advice for making the soil mix.
+You’re probably thinking that’s somewhat vague, and you’re right – simply, there are a lot of different considerations to take into account when figuring out how much water to use, so you’ll want to always error on the side of caution.

 Because water is so important, though, you want to make sure your grow room is close to or has access to water.
 Otherwise, you’ll be kicking yourself later for the extra work you’ve created for yourself.